 It’s tough to be celebrating our successes during such a dark time in the world.
-But I can say that we are heads-down, focused on continually improving what we do so that we can better service the customers we have and keep expanding to new audiences.
+But I can say that we are heads-down, focused on continually improving what we do so that we can better serve the customers we have and keep expanding to new audiences.
 We’ve recently hired our 250th employee at the company, and we just broke the 200th largest website in the world.
 Those are big wins for us on a corporate and business level.

-I would also mention our streaming product, because we think it’s going to actually be a substantial shift in how people consume market commentary.
+I would also mention our streaming product because we think it’s going to actually be a substantial shift in how people consume market commentary.

 Right now, the industry standard is to get “takes” from top influencers on CNBC or Twitter.
 Most of them aren’t actually market participants or really care about what traders and investors are going through.
-So we created TradingView Streams to hand the keys BACK to the investor community on TradingView, and have them share their own research and trades in a realtime format.
+So we created TradingView Streams to hand the keys BACK to the investor community on TradingView, and have them share their own research and trades in a real-time format.
 So far, over 500 traders and investors have streamed, and more than 300,000 people have tuned in.
 This is just the beginning, but it’s super exciting to see growth like this in such a short period of time.

 Q: Where do you see things headed for TradingView in the next 5 years?

 Strategically, we want to be providing something for everyone.
 It’s well known internally, but TradingView can often be “too hardcore”.
 If you always optimize for your power users, you lose sight of the bigger picture.
-People need information, and we can solve for that in a much better way, so it’s a big part of our roadmap.
+People need information, and we can solve that in a much better way, so it’s a big part of our roadmap.
 We’re ramping up our operations in Asia and continue to expand here in New York and Europe.
-We’re globally distributed, so there’s usually someone from TradingView in any country you visit—and it’s safe to say expansion will continue.
+We’re globally distributed, so there’s usually someone from TradingView in any country you visit—and it’s safe to say the expansion will continue.
 We think there’s a big opportunity in connecting more platforms to what we do as well.
 Some of that you can see with our recent brokerage and exchange relationships, but there is a lot more to come this summer and fall, that’s the best I can say.